Twenty Questions about Homeschool Annual Testing

 7. What is the difference between the standardized and the assessment testing options?

 Non-test assessments are one-on-one evaluations with a certificated teacher currently working in the field of education and the homeschooled child.
 The student’s work (portfolio) may be reviewed and/or the child may be given diagnostic tests in the areas of reading, math and language.
 The law does not prescribe a set format or specific testing tools required for a non-test assessment.
 These written evaluations are as individual and varied as the test provider and the homeschooled student.
-A standardized test is to be administered in a group setting by a qualified individual as specified by the test manufacturer.
-By law, students must cover at least reading, language, and math, but, many of the available tests cover other subject areas as well.
+A standardized test is to be administered a qualified individual, as specified by the test manufacturer.
 Your child’s performance is objectively and statistically compared to that of other students who have tested at the same grade level at the same time of year.

 8. Who is qualified to provide non-test assessments and standardized tests?

 The non-test assessment must be done by a person with a Washington State teaching certificate who is currently working in the field of education.
-A person who provides assessments for homeschoolers is working in the field of education.
 The publishers of the standardized tests specify who is qualified to administer their tests.

 9. How do I choose an assessment or a standardized test provider?